jacobpalm/costa/develop/index.md

 END IF
 ```

-Then, add the LIBRARY\COSTALIB.BAS file to your program as well.
+Then, add the *LIBRARY\COSTALIB.BAS* file to your program as well.
 The library does not come precompiled as a QuickLibrary at this time, but you could compile it yourself if you wanted to.

-**Important!** Do not write any of your programs code in COSTALIB.BAS, use a separate module for all your code and set it as the main module.
+**Important!** Do not write any of your programs code in *COSTALIB.BAS*, use a separate module for all your code and set it as the main module.

-**Important!** Your program will only run from within the VBDOS IDE if you use the command line switch `*/`DEV`, and if you place your program in "C:\COSTA\".
+**Important!** Your program will only run from within the VBDOS IDE if you use the command line switch `/DEV`, and if you place your program in *C:\COSTA*.
 This is due to the function that returns the path to the currently running program, when you run from the IDE this will return the path to VBDOS.EXE instead.
-The "/DEV" command line switch tells this function to always return "C:\COSTA\".
+The `/DEV` command line switch tells this function to always return *C:\COSTA*.

-The INCLUDE directive tells the compiler to include all definitions from COSTALIB.BI in your program.
+The INCLUDE directive tells the compiler to include all definitions from *COSTALIB.BI* in your program.
 These definitions include constants, SUBs and FUNCTIONs from the library which you can use in your program.

 The `Init_Library` function is used to initialize the library, and must always be called before you start using any other procedures.
 It will load fonts into memory, set the correct theme and initialize the display.
-It will return one of the constants TRUE or FALSE, telling you wether it succeeded in loading.
+It will return one of the constants `True` or `False`, telling you wether it succeeded in loading.
 If not, the error message will be stored in the string variable passed to the function.
 You should always terminate your program if `Init_Library` fails.

-If the function returns TRUE, you are good to go and can start using the library!
+If the function returns `True`, you are good to go and can start using the library!

 ### File Structure